TCP/IP Protocol Stack with Phase 2 Certification

 - RFC-compliant with a full protocol suite.
-Supports IPv6, TCP (SACK), UDP, ICMPv6, Multicasting, Neighbor Discovery (ND), and Auto Configuration, Traceroute, Ethernet, PPP (with CHAP, CHAT, and PAP), and Wi-Fi.
-Includes servers for PPPoE, FTP, SNMPv2c, TFTP, and Telnet.
-Includes clients for FTP, PPPoE, DNS, DHCPv6, MLD, SMTP, and TFTP.
+Supports IPv6, TCP (SACK), UDP, ICMPv6, Multicasting, Neighbor Discovery (ND), and Auto Configuration over various physical medium such as Gigabit Ethernet, Wi-Fi, Zigbee 6LoWPAN and others.
+Includes clients for DNS and DHCPv6.

 - Standard Berkeley sockets application program interface with enhancements:

 - connect(), recv(), and send() timeouts can be set by setsockopt().

 - MSG_WAITALL flag makes recv() block until all requested bytes have been received.

 - setsockfunc() installs a socket callback function, supporting event driven programming and allowing a single task to service both socket and other events.

 - setsockopt() IPV6_DONTFRAG and IPV6_UNICAST_HOPS options can change the IPv6 fragmentation policy and maximum hops default values on a per socket basis.

 - getaddrinfo()/getnameinfo() allow applications to utilize DNS lookups without regard to whether the result is IPv4 or IPv6.